open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 ### User Stories

-Story 1: Users can prevent some workloads from being scheduled to those managed clusters.

-Story 2: Users schedule some workloads to certain managed clusters.
+Story 1: Users schedule some workloads to certain managed clusters.

-Story 3: When a managed cluster gets offline, the system can make applications deployed on this cluster to be transferred to another available managed cluster immediately.
+Story 2: When a managed cluster gets offline, the system can make applications deployed on this cluster to be transferred to another available managed cluster immediately.

-Story 4: Users are able to evict workloads deployed on a cluster without modifying or being aware of existing placements’ details.
+Story 3: User can set a cluster to maintaining status, so workloads will be evicted and no workloads will be scheduled to the cluster.
+User can set security configuration still in these clusters even the cluster is in maintaining mode.

-Story 5: When a managed cluster gets offline, users can make applications deployed on this cluster to be transferred to another available managed cluster after a tolerated time.
+Story 4: When a managed cluster gets offline, users can make applications deployed on this cluster to be transferred to another available managed cluster after a tolerated time.

 ## Proposal

 ### API repo

 #### ManagedClusterSpec
 In `ManagedClusterSpec`, we can add `taints` which has the similar structure with taints in Kubernetes.
-But to keep things simple at the beginning, we can remove `effect` which is in Kubernetes' taint while only keep `key` and `value` .
+But since we do not have explicit `Schedule` and `Execute` phases and in order to keep things simple at the beginning, we can remove `effect` which is in Kubernetes' taint while only keep `key` and `value` .

 ```go
 type ManagedClusterSpec struct {